sotrh/learn-wgpu/docs/news/README.md

 # News

+## Pong working on the web

+This took a little while to figure out.
+I ended up using wasm-pack to create the wasm as I was having trouble with getting wasm-bindgen to work.
+I figured it out eventually but decided to keep using wasm-pack as I felt that the work flow would be more friendly to readers.

+I would have released this sooner, but I wanted to add support for touch so that people on their phones could play the game.
+It appears that winit doesn't record touch events for WASM, so I shelved that idea.

+If you want to check out the demo, just head over to [the write up](../showcase/pong/#wasm-support)

 ## 0.11 further changes to Surface

 `SwapchainFrame` is no longer a thing.
 Instead `get_current_texture` will return a `SurfaceTexture` directly.
 This means that getting a frame to draw to looks somethings like this: